-This leaflet has been written to help you understand more about keratoacanthoma (KA).
-It tells you what it is, what causes it, what can be done about it, and where you can find out more about it.
+This leaflet has been written to help you understand more about keratoacanthomas (KA).
+It tells you what they are, what causes them, what can be done about them, and where you can find out more about them.

 What is a keratoacanthoma?

-KA is a relatively common, rapidly growing skin lesion that usually develops on sun-exposed skin.
-It arises from skin cells that surround the hair follicle.
-Early diagnosis is needed to differentiate a keratoacanthoma from a skin cancer called squamous cell carcinoma (SCC) as, unlike an SCC, a keratoacanthoma is benign.
+A keratoacanthoma (KA) is a relatively common, rapidly growing skin growth that usually develops on sun-exposed skin.
+A KA can look like a form of skin cancer called a squamous cell carcinoma (SCC).
+However, unlike an SCC, a keratoacanthoma is benign (not harmful).

 What causes a keratoacanthoma?

 The precise cause of KA is not known.
 However, environmental factors such as sun-exposure, smoking, older age, skin injury or a suppressed immune system may increase the risk of a KA occurring.
 More recently, certain drug treatments for melanoma have been shown to increase the risk of developing KA and you should discuss this with your doctor if you have previously been diagnoses with melanoma and are worried.

 Are keratoacanthomas hereditary?

 Usually not but there are very rare genetic conditions that can lead to multiple skin cancers in individuals and their family members.

 What does a keratoacanthoma look and feel like?

 Sometimes, a KA can feel itchy or painful.
 KAs occur most commonly on sun-exposed areas of the skin like face, backs of the hands and forearms.
 They are usually single lesions and surrounded by normal skin.
 They may appear similar to a small pimple or boil initially, then grow rapidly over a few weeks, becoming a firm lump with a crater in the centre looking like a volcano.